 The disruption in supply chains across the world as a result of the pandemic have been well documented and have been an area of focus in the business this year.
 The responsiveness and quick decision-making of our buyers has helped us to adjust quickly to the changing environment, and having teams based close to main sources of supply has also helped us to identify new suppliers where needed.
-We are grateful to our suppliers for their support in working with us throughout this challenging period, and are pleased that supply disruption has not resulted in needing to halt our manufacturing at any point this year.

-Expenditure on goods and services:
+We are grateful to our suppliers for their support in working with us throughout this challenging period, Expenditure on goods and services:

-Average UK payment days:
+Average UK payment days: 47